 Why Does Having a Donor Stewardship Plan Matter?

 If your nonprofit nails an effective donor stewardship plan, you can make a positive impression on your supporters and encourage them to give again in the future.
-This is an important tactic for nonprofits looking to build a sustainable fundraising program: As a general rule, repeat supporters have a far higher lifetime donor value than those who give one-time gifts.
+This is an important tactic if you’re looking to build a sustainable fundraising program: As a general rule, repeat supporters have a far higher lifetime donor value than those who never make another gift.

-Investing time and resources into building a great stewardship program can help your nonprofit organization grow its fundraising revenue.
-Cultivating and maintaining donor relationships will ensure your organization’s success for years to come.
+At first, investing time and resources into building a great stewardship program seems like a tall order.
+But the effort will pay off: Cultivating and maintaining donor relationships will ensure your organization’s success for years to come.

 The Difference between Good Donor Stewardship and Great Donor Stewardship